 Thoracic spine herniated disc usually presents with radiculopathy symptoms or myelopathic symptoms depending on the compression of the nerve roots or spinal cord, respectively.
 As in the cervical and lumbar spine, patients initially are managed conservatively.
 A patient who has progressive myelopathic symptoms or does not respond to conservative treatment can be managed surgically.
 The surgical approach for thoracic spine includes the transthoracic or costotransversectomy approach for discectomies and fusion.

 Disc herniation is a common problem encountered by the primary care provider, nurse practitioner, emergency department physician and the internist.
-The management of disc herniation is not satisfactory and thus a multidisciplinary team needs to be involved.
+The management of disc herniation is not satisfactory and thus an interprofessional team needs to be involved.
 The initial treatment should be conservative, unless a patient has severe neurological compromise.
 Surgery is usually the last resort as it does not always result in predictable results.
 Patients are often left with residual pain and neurological deficits, which are often worse after surgery.
 Physical therapy is the key for most patients.
 The outcomes depend on many factors but those who particpate in regular exercise and maintain a healthy body weight have better outcomes than people who are sedentary.

 |||Sharma SB,Kim JS, A Review of Minimally Invasive Surgical Techniques for the Management of Thoracic Disc Herniations.
 Neurospine.
 2019 Mar; [PubMed PMID: 30943704]|